EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Block_Diagram.md

 -
 The project requires at least one motor/serial actuator to be controlled by a motor controller that will communicate over SPI or I2C-based protocol.

-**Humidity Sensor**
--
-Measuring humidity is another environmental factor that the project requires and the **HIH6030-021-001** humidity sensor will sense the second required environment condition.

-**Light Sensor**
--
-Due to having an extra group member added to the team, the team had to come up with another subsystem to divide the work evenly amongst the group.
-So the team decided on adding a light sensor subsystem **LM358DGKR**

 [Back to Home](index)